From Music Together Summit Founder/Director, David Palomo:

 What I saw in the demonstration classes was really the tipping point for me.
 I saw three things going on simultaneously in the classes: 1.
 The children were being engaged vocally at their individual level of development.
 2. The children were being engaged in their motor skills at the individual level of development.
 3. As I mentioned above, I saw the children being engaged emotionally, both in their own emotions and in their emotional connection with their parents.

 What other activity would engage young children in a developmentally appropriate way in all three of these areas?
 When I left the training, I knew I was going to give Music Together a try.
-Having lived with chronic illness since 1989, here was a way I could work within my limitations and still make a positive contribution to the lives of families in my community.
+Having lived with health issues since 1989, here was a way I could work within my limitations and still make a positive contribution to the lives of families in my community.

 In the years since, I’ve learned that early childhood music learned supports learning and development in other areas.
-We know from neuroscience that music isn’t located in a single area of the brain.
-This means that when young children are engaged in musical play, they are stimulating multiple areas of their brain.
+We know from neuroscience that the system that processes music in the brain is the same system that infants use when they hear their mother's voice.
+Not only are we born musical, the musical brain helps us learn language!
 Also, studies by the educational research company, the Cohen Group, in New York has shown that consistent involvement in Music Together classes has a very positive impact on two important developmental domains for 2 and 3 year olds: 1.
 Expressive and receptive language skills and 2.
 Interpersonal and coping skills.

 Marian Goss has been playing violin since she was 9 years old.
 As a young musician, participated in the prestigious Encore School for Strings in Hudson, Ohio.
 During her high school years, she studied with Paul Statsky at the Cleveland Institute of Music while performing with the Cleveland Orchestra&S217;s Youth Orchestra at Severance Hall.